dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 | do you want takeout        | not spam    |
 | sell your house now        | spam        |

-Is the message "want to watch anime at my house" more likely to be spam or not spam?
+Is the message "you want to watch anime at my house" more likely to be spam or not spam?

 Using the Bayesian formulation, we need to calculate two probabilities:

 ```
-P(spam | "want to watch anime at my house")
+P(spam | "you want to watch anime at my house")
 ```

 ```
-P(not spam | "want to watch anime at my house")
+P(not spam | "you want to watch anime at my house")
 ```

 We'll take the larger probability to be the correct classification.